hellohaptik/docs_haptik/docs/bot-builder/basic/sharebot.md

 These IDs are used to map the partner, business and bot.

-> Staging is our Development envvironment and Production is our Live environment
+> Staging is our Development environment and Production is our Live environment